 The EduExo is a one degree-of-freedom elbow exoskeleton.
 The hardware combines off-the-shelf components (motor, force sensor and Arduino microcontroller) with a rigid exoskeleton structure and cuff interfaces.

-The tutorial is used together with the exoskeleton hardware to teach you everything you need to understand robotic exoskeletons.
+The handbook is used together with the exoskeleton hardware to teach you everything you need to understand robotic exoskeletons.
 Topics covered are human-centered mechanical design, electronics, software and control systems.
 Additionally, basic human anatomy is covered to help you understand how human and exoskeleton interact.
 Finally, you will be introduced to how to use the exoskeleton as a haptic input device for a virtual reality or computer game.

 The first chapter introduces the field of robotic exoskeletons.
 A look at exoskeleton history, examples of existing systems, their basic technology and their applications will get you started.